WebSave as PDF

 WebSave provides two debugging options to help diagnose different types of issues:

-captures what happens on PDFCrowd servers (resource loading, timeouts) - helpful for content and layout problems.
+debug_logcaptures what happens on PDFCrowd servers (resource loading, timeouts) - helpful for content and layout problems.
+Find these logs in your conversion log.

 window.webSaveConfig = { verbosity: 1, // Client-side: logs events to browser console apiSettings: { debug_log: true, // Server-side: saves details to conversion log } };